 Pipe Band

-The Scots School Albury Pipe Band was crowned World Champion Pipe Band for 2020.
+The Scots School Albury Pipe Band was crowned 2023 World Champions.

 In 1866, the Anglican Diocese of Goulburn established a Grammar School in Albury with 14 pupils.
 This school was eventually absorbed into the privately-run Albury High School and in 1902 changed its name to the Albury Grammar School.
 In 1929 the school came under the auspices of the Presbyterian Church and became a Grammar School solely for boys.
 A Cadet Unit was formed at the school in 1939 and the school’s first band of two drums and two bugles was established.
 It remained as a drum band until 1956 and with the introduction that year of bagpipes, it became the Grammar School Pipes and Drums.
 The Cadet unit and Band adopted the Gordon Tartan and the Glengarry as its uniform, which in 1965 was worn in public for the first time.